zephyrproject-rtos/zephyr/boards/arm/cy8ckit_062_wifi_bt/doc/index.rst

 and J12 that can be used with Segger J-Link.
 A watchdog timer is enabled by default.
 To disable it call Cy_WDT_Unlock() and Cy_WDT_Disable().

+Only the CM0+ core starts by default after the MCU reset.
+In order to have CM4 core working FW for both cores should be written into Flash.
+CM0+ FW should starts the CM4 core at one point using Cy_SysEnableCM4(CM4_START_ADDRESS); call.
+CM4_START_ADDRESS is 0x10060000 in the current configuration.
+The CM0+/CM4 Flash/SRAM areas are defined in :zephyr_file:`dts/arm/cypress/psoc6.dtsi`.

 Build the project for CM0+